SevanAdourian/TomoMergeModel/README.md

 # geostitch

-Authors: Sevan Adourian, Pranav Mucharla
+Authors: Sevan Adourian, Pranav Mucharla, Dan Frost

 geostitch is a utility package used to seemlessly merge any regional geo-referenced dataset into a global model using spherical-harmonic blending and geographic windowing.
 It is built on top of pyshtools [[1]](#1).